MurmurationsNetwork/MurmurationsServices/docs/devops/install-ingress-nginx.md

 # How to Install Nginx Controller

-## Installation
+## Production

-Follow [Official Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/) for more information.
+Read the official [Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/) to install in a production environment.

 ## Development